afonsomatos/tm-site/docs/README.md

 Documentation
 ------

+This is a short guide on how to use the app.

 **Quick start**

 1. Go to the edit tab by clicking on the *pen* icon in the left side-bar.